tastejs/todomvc/app-spec.md

 ### Clear completed button

-Displays the number of completed todos, and when clicked, removes them.
+Removes completed todos when clicked.
 Should be hidden when there are no completed todos.

 ### Persistence